Omego-Obinna/hybrid-multi-stego/README.md

 ## 3. Repository Layout

-A compact recommended layout is:
+The layout should be structured as it is uploaded.
+It can be structured alternatively.
+However, an alternative recommended layout should be:

 ```text
 hybrid-multi-stego/